zencd/groovy2kotlin/README.md

 libs to parse source text into a well designed AST, then the tree is traversed and translated to Kotlin.
 It's planned to add type inference to AST to allow more sophisticated transformations.

+Feel free to submit a bug, ticket, etc.

 | Covered  | Covered
 |----------|-------------